Dinton, Buckinghamshire: History

 There was an ancient mansion house in this parish that belonged to the Mayne family for many years (they were lords of the manor in 1086).
 This has long since disappeared, but the groundworks of the ancient manor house still remain and are a goldmine of archaeological finds.
 There is also a ruined mock-fortified building, Dinton Castle also known as Dinton Folly, though this was constructed much later (in 1769) by Sir John Vanhattem.
 This octagonal folly or "sham castle" is a Grade II listed building.

 A BBC article stated that the building was beside a Saxon burial ground.
 Another source indicates that over the past centuries, and into the 20th century, various artifacts and skeletons had been found near the structure.
 That report also states that there are 14 other listed buildings nearby, including Dinton Hall.
 A full restoration of the "castle" was completed in 2018.

 The 12th-century parish church of Saints Peter and Paul is a grade I listed building.
-There is a memorial to the Royal Navy navigation expert Henry Raper.
+John Harrison was the vicar here and his only child Henrietta Tindal (c.1817–1879) was a noted poet and writer.
+There is a memorial to the Royal Navy navigation expert Henry Raper in the church.

 Next to the church is Dinton Hall; this fine many-gabled mansion altered at various periods during its long history, was until the last quarter of the 20th century the seat of the Currie family and is now owned by the Vanbergen family.
 Following the Curries' departure it was bought by a Mr. Smith.
 He carried out a programme of restoration, and placed his own coat of arms above the mansion's portals.
 Since 2004 the mansion is owned by the Vanbergen family, and they have restored the mansion and brought in new facilities.

 A notable resident of Dinton in the seventeenth century was John Biggs, the Dinton Hermit, who lived in a cave in the village.
 He was involved in the execution of King Charles I on 30 January 1649 and was reputed to have been the actual executioner.
 As one of the regicides, Simon Mayne, lived at Dinton, and was after his death in imprisonment buried at Dinton in 1661, it is possible that the executioner would have been given sanctuary and anonymity on one of the regicide's estates.

 Within the parish border lay the hamlets of Westlington, Ford, Upton, Waldridge, Gibraltar and Aston Mullins.

 There was also anciently a hamlet called Moreton in this parish, though today only the groundworks and ponds remain.
 This hamlet was wiped out sometime in the sixteenth century.
 The name mort / ton (death (fr) / town) could suggest that this settlement might have been wiped out and then subsequently abandoned after the inhabitants succumbed to the Black Death, but the usual derivation of the common name 'Moreton' is "town or settlement by a fen".